wp-plugins/kolakube-email-forms/readme.txt

 Donate link: http://kolakube.com/
 Tags: email forms widget, email signup forms, web forms, optin forms, aweber, mailchimp Requires at least: 3.8
-Tested up to: 4.0
+Tested up to: 4.2.3
 Stable tag: 4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Connects to AWeber or MailChimp in 2 easy steps so you can start displaying email signup form widgets throughout your website.
+Connects to AWeber or MailChimp in 2 easy steps so you can start displaying email signup form widgets throughout your site.

 == Description ==

-The easiest plugin you’ve ever used to add email signup forms to your website.
-Connect to MailChimp and AWeber (other services coming soon) in 2 easy steps and place unlimited email signup forms throughout your site.
-[Watch this quick demonstration video](http://quick.as/vkoauz2l).

-No coding necessary.
+Adding email signup forms to your blog has never been easier.

+In 2 easy steps, connect to either MailChimp, AWeber, or use your custom form code to begin placing email signup forms throughout your blog.
+It’s easy, just drag a Widget.

+[Watch this quick demonstration video &rarr;]

 Kolakube Email Forms does its best to inherit your theme’s CSS styles and offers no design options.
-This strictly outputs email form codes and relies on a theme to style it.
+This strictly outputs email form codes and relies on your theme to style it (can easily be tweaked with CSS).

-This plugin is also used to power the [Email Page Lead](http://kolakube.com/marketers-delight/#page-leads) and is fully compatible with the [Marketers Delight](http://kolakube.com/marketers-delight/) theme.
+NOTE: more email services will be added soon.
+More control of email forms are included in [Marketers Delight](https://kolakube.com/marketers-delight/].

 == Installation ==